aws/aws-cdk/packages/aws-cdk/README.md

 ```

 If a deployment fails you can update your code and immediately retry the
 deployment from the point of failure.
-If you would like to explicitly roll back a failed, paused deployment,
+If you would like to explicitly roll back
-use `cdk rollback`.
+a failed, paused deployment, use `cdk rollback`.

-NOTE: you cannot use `--no-rollback` for any updates that would cause a resource replacement, only for updates
-and creations of new resources.
+`--no-rollback` deployments cannot contain resource replacements.
+If the CLI
+detects that a resource is being replaced, it will prompt you to perform
+a regular replacement instead.
+If the stack rollback is currently paused
+and you are trying to perform an deployment that contains a replacement, you
+will be prompted to roll back first.

 #### Deploying multiple stacks